-As such, a good PC for Fortnite may easily require 8 GB DDR4 RAM.
+As such, a good PC for Fortnite may quickly require 8 GB DDR4 RAM.
 But the right PC Build for Fortnite, one that is capable of professional streaming, could easily warrant 16 GB or more RAM.

 You Can Reduce Your Memory Usage

-If I had only 8 GB of RAM, I would have certainly been compelled to close a lot of the background applications off for smooth running of the game and the PC.
+If I had only 8 GB of RAM, I would have certainly been compelled to close a lot of the background applications off for the smooth running of the game and the PC.

 Stick to Basic RAM Specs